New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Abstract

 \section{Abstract}

-{Improved communication systems, shrinking battery sizes and the price drop of tracking devices have led to an increasing availability of trajectory tracking data.
-These data are often analyzed to understand animals behavior using mixture-type model.}
+Improved communication systems, shrinking battery sizes and the price drop of tracking devices have led to an increasing availability of trajectory tracking data.
+These data are often analyzed to understand animal behavior.

-In this work we propose a new model based on the Logistic-Normal process.
-Due to a new formalization and the way we specify the coregionalization matrix of the associated multivariate Gaussian process, we show that our model, differently from other proposals, is invariant with respect to the choice of the reference element and of the {ordering of the components} of the probability vectors.
-We estimate the model under a Bayesian framework, using an approximation of the Gaussian process needed to avoid impractical computational time.
+In this work, we propose a new model for interpreting the animal movent as a mixture of characteristic patterns, that we interpret as different behaviors.
+The probability that the animal is behaving according to a specific pattern, at each time instant, is non-parametrically estimated using the Logistic-Gaussian process.
+Owing to a new formalization and the way we specify the coregionalization matrix of the associated multivariate Gaussian process, our model is invariant with respect to the choice of the reference element and of the ordering of the probability vector components.
+We fit the model under a Bayesian framework, and show that the Markov chain Monte Carlo algorithm we propose is straightforward to implement.

-We perform a simulation study with the aim of showing the ability of the model to retrieve the parameters used to simulate the data.
-The model is then applied to the real data where a wolf is observed before and after the procreation.
-Results are easy interpretable showing differences in the two {phases}.
+We perform a simulation study with the aim of showing the ability of the estimation procedure to retrieve the model parameters.
+We also test the performance of the information criterion we used to select the number of behaviors.
+The model is then applied to a real dataset where a wolf has been observed before and after procreation.
+The results are easy to interpret, and clear differences emerge in the two {phases}.